aurora-opensource/au/docs/discussion/concepts/overflow.md

 dealing with this category of risk.
 That said, there isn't a consensus about the best approach to take --- in fact, at the time of writing, new strategies are still being developed and tested!

+It's also worth noting that this problem mainly applies to integral types.
+Floating point types can overflow too, but it happens far less often in practice.
+Even the smallest, `float`, has a range of
+$10^{38}$, while the diameter of the observable universe measured in atomic diameters is "only" about $10^{37}$![^1]

+[^1]: Here, we take the radius of the observable universe as 46.6 billion light years, and the
+      diameter of a hydrogen atom as 0.1 nanometers.

+Of course, many domains prefer the simplicity and interpretability of integral types.
+This avoids some of the more counterintuitive aspects of floating point arithmetic --- for example, did you know that the difference between consecutive representable `double` values can be greater than
+$10^{292}$?
+The price we pay for eschewing these complexities is the need to handle overflow, and here are the main strategies we've seen for doing so.

 ### Do nothing

 This is the simplest approach, and probably also the most popular: make the users responsible for